 About Renewable Energy Vermont (REV)

-Renewable Energy Vermont (REV) represents businesses, non-profits, utilities, and individuals committed to reducing our reliance on dirty fossil fuels by increasing clean renewable energy and energy efficiency in Vermont.
-Vermont’s clean energy economy directly enables at least 18,800 jobs at 3,612 businesses, representing approximately 6% of Vermont’s workforce.
+Renewable Energy Vermont (REV) represents businesses, non-profits, utilities, and individuals committed to eliminating reliance on dirty fossil fuels by increasing efficient renewable electricity, heating/cooling, and transportation.
+Vermont’s clean energy economy directly enables at least 18,800 jobs at 3,678 businesses, representing approximately 6% of Vermont’s workforce.

-Together, we will achieve 90% total renewable energy (electric, thermal, transportation).
+Together, we will achieve 100% total renewable energy.

 Our mission is two-fold.
 Our primary mission is to drive and dramatically increase the growth of renewables and efficiency businesses in Vermont through: